Leah Messer Slams Jeremy Calvert For Treating Daughter Unfairly On ‘Teen Mom 2’

 Leah Messer isn’t happy with the way her youngest daughter, Adalynn Faith Calvert, is being treated.

-During the first half of the seventh season of Teen Mom 2, fans watched as Leah Messer’s relationship with her ex-husband, Jeremy Calvert, took a turn for the worse, and now, as the second half of the season continues to air on MTV, things between them have remained strained.
+During the first half of the seventh season of Teen Mom 2, fans watched as Leah Messer’s relationship with her ex-husband Jeremy Calvert took a turn for the worse, and now, as the second half of the season continues to air on MTV, things between them have remained strained.

 In a sneak peek at next week’s new episode of Teen Mom 2, which was shared by MTV on February 16, Leah Messer is seen venting about their situation to her grandmother.
 After telling the woman that she was under the assumption that Calvert may want to see his daughter, Leah Messer explains that he has since pushed back the meeting time they had decided upon by a few hours.